-As a whole-of-government function, Cyber Security NSW has a broad portfolio of customers which includes NSW clusters, agencies and local councils.
+As a whole-of-government function, Cyber Security NSW has a broad portfolio of customers which includes NSW departments, agencies and local councils.
 We tailor the products, services and best practice guidance and advice that we provide to ensure our approach to improve the cyber resilience of NSW Government entities is integrated, risk-based and meaningful.

 Intermedium’s Government Cyber Security Readiness Report 2022 ranked the NSW Government second in Australia: “As with the Federal Government, NSW was already approaching a perfect score in the index in 2020.
 Its new or enhanced activities increased its score by 0.4 in 2022.”
 We know cyber security is not something you can simply achieve, it requires ongoing investment, effort and progress.

 The NSW Government’s next phase of cyber security uplift will move beyond a singular focus on maturity levels and compliance and look to improve the management of risk and enhance cyber security capability holistically.
 This includes shifting from a narrow approach of cyber security maturity, to ensure that risk and the individual risk profile of each NSW Government entity is considered.
 We have more on what’s informed this approach and how we are actioning this below.

 Cyber Security NSW’s programs and initiatives also execute our strategy and objectives and align with our vision of ensuring a cyber-secure NSW Government.

 Cyber Insights Series underscores need for risk-based approach